alexandrebarbaruiva/facebook-page-post-scraper/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Crie um report para nos ajudar a melhorar
+about: Create a report to help us improve
-required: 1, 2 e 3
+required: 1, 2 and 3
 ---

-## 1. Descreva o bug
+## 1. Description of the bug

-Uma descrição clara e concisa sobre o que é o bug.
+A brief and concise description about the bug.

-## 2. Para reproduzir
+## 2. Reproduction

-Passos para reproduzir o comportamento:
+Steps to reproduce the behavior:

-1. Vá para '...'
+1. Go to '...'
-2. Clique em '....'
+2. Click on '....'
-3. Desça até '....'
+3. Scroll to '....'
-4. Veja o erro
+4. See the error

-## 3. Comportamento esperado
+## 3. Expected behavior

-Uma descrição clara e concisa sobre o que você esperava que acontecesse.
+A brief and concise description about what you expected to happen.

-## Capturas de tela
+## Screenshot

-Se aplicável, adicione capturas de tela para ajudar a explicar seu problema.
+If applicable, add screenshots to help explain your problem.

-## Equipamento usado
+## Equipment used

 * OS: [e.g. iOS]
 * Browser [e.g. chrome, safari]
 * Version [e.g. 22]

-## Contexto adicional
+## Comments

-Adicione qualquer outro contexto sobre o problema.
+Anything else you'd like to add?